Before you head to an interview, it’s important to be aware of the questions that recruiters and employers shouldn’t be asking you.

 Employers use job interviews as a way to work out how suitable you are for a role – and the interview is an ideal opportunity to discuss your skills and expertise.

-What do employers have the right to ask?
+What is acceptable for employers to ask?

 A job interview is designed to help employers work out whether or not you’re the most suitable person for a role.
 This means that the questions you’re asked should relate directly or indirectly to your ability to perform the role, says Trent Hancock, Principal of Jewell Hancock Employment Lawyers.

-“While questions about certain personality traits that may be relevant to the role are permissible, for example, ‘How do you deal with stressful situations at work?’, questions about irrelevant personal attributes are not, for example, ‘Do you suffer from any mental health issues?’,” Hancock says.
+“While questions about certain personality traits that may be relevant to the role are understandable, for example, ‘How do you deal with stressful situations at work?’, questions about irrelevant personal attributes are not, for example, ‘Do you suffer from any mental health issues?’,” Hancock says.

 It all comes back to what information they’re seeking and why, he explains.
 “The distinction lies in the motive behind the question being asked and the relevance of the information the interviewer is trying to obtain.”